Supportive Communities

 MDOA FY24 Healthy Aging for Supportive Communities Grant Awardees

-The Maryland Department of Aging is pleased to congratulate ten non-profit and local government organizations that have been awarded grants to promote resilience, social inclusion, independence, and overall community well-being for older Marylanders.
+The Maryland Department of Aging is pleased to congratulate ten non-profit and local government organizations that have been awarded grants to promote resilience, social inclusion, independence, and overall community ll-being for older Marylanders.
 Nearly $283,000 has been granted under Maryland Human Services Code § 10-1101 and 10-1102 (FY2024).

 "To win the decade, Maryland needs to be the best place to live and build a healthy life.
 That commitment extends from our youngest Marylanders to our oldest," said Gov. Wes Moore.
 "Our administration will continue to partner with non-profit and local government organizations to provide the best possible supports to older Marylanders and ensure we leave no one behind.”